 Overall gain in life expectancy and its constituent components (temporal shift in tumor size, reductions in case fatality rates from breast cancer, and reductions in case fatality rates from competing causes of death) varying the level of overdiagnosis for tumors ≤3cm from 0% to 52%.

 Table 1.
-Contribution of Earlier Detection by Age Group
+Contribution of Earlier Detection on Gain in Life Expectancy by Tumor Size & Age Group (Years of Life)